This article is from our files, and raises awareness about the baby swap in Singapore incident that happened in 2012.

-The baby swapping saga has raised questions as to the safety measures in place in hospitals during the baby discharge procedure.
+The baby swap in Singapore saga has raised questions as to the safety measures in place in hospitals during the baby discharge procedure.

 In the aftermath of the hoo-ha and public outcry and their own internal investigations, the KK Women’s and Children’s Hospital (KKH) has pinpointed the reasons that led to this unfortunate and embarrassing incident.

 According to reports in Asiaone, it would seem that human negligence and complacency were the key reasons for this lapse and KKH have gone on to discipline all staff directly involved in the situation.

 Baby swap in Singapore story: How did this happen?